 |Ready for that Friday night meeting with Mr. Ewing, Captain!|

 Over the course of these two wonderfully silly seasons Hammer and Doreau took on kidnappers, vigilante cops, crooked politicians, identity thieves, cat burglars, and even crooked game show hosts in riotous fashion every week.
 Through it all, Sledge remained single-minded to a fault, but incorruptible and consistently quotable ("Trust me.
 I know what I'm doing!").
-He also revealed an impressive arsenal of hidden talents when going undercover: perfect Aussie and Cockney accents, self-representation in court, proficiency at billiards, and perhaps funniest of all, the ability to impersonate Elvis Presley in "All Shook Up".
+He also revealed an impressive arsenal of hidden talents when going undercover: perfect Aussie and Cockney accents, self-representation in court, proficiency at billiards, and perhaps funniest of all, impersonating Elvis in "All Shook Up".

 |Those network schedulers are screwed in the head, I'm tellin' ya!|